Face to face fundraising

 The agency we have chosen is an active member of the Institute of Fundraising.
 We have chosen to partner with them due to their experience in this method of fundraising, and they follow all relevant laws and codes of practice.

-Fundraisers will adhere to officially recommended hygiene standards and wear barrier equipment.
-Our fundraisers will follow the latest government guidance and we will review the measures we are taking in line with changes to guidance.
+Fundraisers will adhere to officially recommended hygiene standards and follow the latest government guidance.
+We will review the measures we are taking in line with changes to guidance.

 We are following guidance from the Fundraising Regulator, and our priority is the safety of our fundraisers and members of the public.